makersacademy/chitter-challenge/README.md

 \c Chitter_Test;
 ```

-* Run the following queries in db/migrations to create the required tables:
+* Run the following queries in db/migrations to create the required tables in each database:
   * 01_create_peeps_table.sql

 ### WEBSITE SPECIFICATION (REQUIREMENTS)